rllemos/stock_analysis/README.md

 ###**11.
 Refactor code:**

    '1a) Create a ticker Index

     tickerIndex = 0

    '1b) Create three output arrays

     Dim tickerVolumes(12) As Long
     Dim tickerStartingPrices(12) As Single
     Dim tickerEndingPrices(12) As Single

   '2a) Create a for loop to initialize the tickerVolumes to zero.

-' If the next row’s ticker doesn’t match, increase the tickerIndex.
+  'If the next row’s ticker doesn’t match, increase the tickerIndex.

     For i = 0 To 11
     tickerVolumes(i) = 0